kevinsuner/bifrost/README.md

 The package depends on [OpenSSL](https://github.com/openssl/openssl) to make HTTPS requests.

-I've tested it on Linux, macOS and Windows, the first two had OpenSSL preinstalled, but you can get it through a package manager usually as `libssl`.
+I've tested it on Linux (Mint 22.1), macOS (Sequoia 15.4) and Windows 11, the first two had OpenSSL preinstalled, but you can get it through a package manager usually as `libssl`.

 For Windows, the repository itself contains a copy of these libraries.

 ## Example